 ON/OFF switching speed of laser is faster than LED.
 Spectral spreading is less than LED about 1 to 2 nm or even less.
 Hence dispersion is not a problem with laser compare to LED.
 Hence lasers are more suitable for optical fiber systems used for monomode and high bit rate systems.
 The figure-2 depicts Laser diode rear view and circuit symbols.
 The circuit symbol of Laser diode is same as LED diode.

-The following table compares LED vs Laser with respect to various comparison factors and outlines the difference between LED and laser diode.
+The following table compares LED vs Laser with respect to various comparison factors and outlines the differences between LED and laser diode.